dan-nadler/dan-nadler.github.io/_posts/2017-01-23-analyzing-data.markdown

 Additionally, the actual shape of the decline is interesting.
 The rate of loss of heat appears to decelerate in the period immediately following a period of heating.
 The is especially apparent after the last heating cycle around 11pm - 11:30pm before I went to bed.

-It would be interesting to explore the relationship of the oscilations to the exterior temperature.
-I would guess that the width of the oscilations would be correlated to exterior temperature.
+It would be interesting to explore the relationship of the oscillations to the exterior temperature.
+I would guess that the width of the oscillations would be correlated to exterior temperature.
 I would also be curious to see changes to the second derivative of the line and the correlation of that with exterior temperatures.